-Women are disproportionately represented among occupations that require personal contact and where employment losses have been largest during COVID-19 and as a consequence, women have been more likely to lose their jobs than men (Alon et al. 2020).
+Women are disproportionately represented among occupations that require personal contact and where employment losses have been largest during COVID-19.
+As a consequence, women have been more likely to lose their jobs than men (Alon et al. 2020).
 Additionally, increased childcare demands due to continuing closures of schools and daycare centers have fallen disproportionately on mothers (Prados, 2020).
 These gender-unequal COVID-19 shocks are likely to compound existing gender inequalities in financial fragility.
-Even during times of economic growth, women had higher levels of financial fragility (Hasler and Lusardi, 2019) and, as such, their ability to deal with a larger financial shock, such as extended unemployment during the COVID-19 crisis, is likely to be even more fragile.
+Even during times of economic growth, women had higher levels of financial fragility (Hasler and Lusardi, 2019) and, as such, their ability to deal with a larger financial shock, such as extended unemployment during the COVID-19 crisis, is likely to be even lower.

-Additionally, young adults (individuals age 18-37 in 2018) were also already a group at risk for financial fragility (Bolognesi et. al., 2020).
+Young adults (individuals age 18-37 in 2018) were also already a group at risk for financial fragility (Bolognesi et al., 2020).
 Young workers were saddled by debt, were late in making debt payment obligations, and their money management behavior indicated signs of financial distress.
 Indeed, even before the CARES Act allowed people to withdraw from retirement accounts, many young adults were already tapping in their retirement accounts.

-Unemployment and Financial Fragility during Covid-19
+1.3 Unemployment and Financial Fragility

 The unemployment rate and number of unemployed has dramatically changed since February 2020.
 The shutdown of the economy that sought to slow the spread of the virus began in March 2020, after which the unemployment rate jumped from a historical low of 3.5% in February, to a high of 14.7% in April 2020.
-Thereafter, as some states started to reopen, unemployment fell to 13.3% in May and to 10.2% in July, but millions of Americans remained jobless into the autumn.
+Thereafter, as some states started to reopen, unemployment fell to 13.3% in May and to 10.2% in July, but millions of Americans remained jobless into the autumn as unemployment rates remained at nearly 7%, approximately twice the pre-pandemic level.

-Given the critical role of employment - and the loss of jobs as a result of public-health imposed lockdowns, governments around the world have created schemes to either keep workers employed either on furlough (such as the furlough scheme in the United Kingdom) or by paying employers to continue to keep people employed.
-In the US, the federal government passed the CARES Act on March 27, 2020, sending economic impact payments of up to \$1,200 per adult (with smaller or zero payments for high earners) and \$500 per minor child to American citizens and permanent residents (Congressional Research Service 2020).
-The CARES Act also allowed penalty-free withdrawals from retirement plans, established the Paycheck Protection Program for small businesses, expanded safety net programs, allowed affected federally-backed mortgage holders to go into a forbearance period on their loans, and suspended evictions of renters living in federally funded housing (Congressional Research Service 2020).
+Given the critical role of employment - and the loss of jobs as a result of public-health imposed lockdowns, governments around the world have created schemes to either keep workers employed while on furlough (such as in the United Kingdom) or by paying employers to continue to keep people employed (such as the US Paycheck Protection Plan).
+In the US, the federal government passed the CARES Act on March 27, 2020, sending economic impact payments of up to \$1,200 per adult (with smaller or zero payments for high earners) and \$500 per minor child to American citizens and permanent residents (CRS, 2020).
+The CARES Act also allowed penalty-free withdrawals from retirement plans, established the Paycheck Protection Program for small businesses, expanded safety net programs, allowed affected federally-backed mortgage holders to go into a forbearance period on their loans, and suspended evictions of renters living in federally funded housing (CRS, 2020).
+In addition, given the massive negative shocks to employment, the CARES Act temporarily extended the duration of unemployment insurance by 13 weeks (Pandemic Emergency Unemployment Compensation or PEUC provision), allowed typically ineligible individuals to apply for unemployment benefits, and increased unemployment insurance (UI) payments by \$600 per week (the Pandemic Unemployment Compensation or PUC provision).
+However, the PUC expired on July 31st, 2020 and the Federal Government did not take action to enact extensions or additional support until late December of 2020.